 Accelerated Mobile Pages (AMP) is a framework designed to expedite the loading times of web pages on mobile devices.
 By using a stripped-down version of HTML, known as AMP HTML, these pages are able to load almost instantaneously, providing a superior user experience and potentially improving search rankings.

 Implementing AMP can significantly enhance mobile SEO by ensuring quicker page loads.
 Start by converting your existing web pages to AMP versions.
 Use the AMP HTML format, which involves a specific set of custom tags and properties designed for performance optimization.
-For example, replace standard HTML tags with AMP equivalents like for images and for embedded content.
+For example, replace standard HTML tags with AMP equivalents like

 Another important aspect is the streamlined JavaScript library provided by AMP.
 Only a limited set of custom AMP JavaScript is allowed.
 This restriction reduces the potential for script-related delays, contributing to faster load times.
 Google AMP Cache further accelerates page loading by serving cached versions of AMP pages directly from Google’s servers.